KMGi Group: History

 Founded in 1997 in New York City by Alex Konanykhin, Nikolai Mentchokov, and Elena Gratcheva as an advertising agency.
 The company later shifted focus to work primarily on website design.
 The company name is based on the initials of the founders' last names.
 The company's first headquarters were located in the Empire State Building.
 At that time, many of the company's employees were Russian.
 The company began with 35 employees based in one physical location, but has since moved to the use of a virtual office, using employees from different countries instead of just one location.

 Webmercials

-In 1998 KMGi introduced the use of Macromedia’s Flash Technology for online advertising.
+In 1998, KMGi introduced the use of Macromedia’s Flash Technology for online advertising.
 Alex Mentchoukov, the agency's chief creative officer, created a way of using vector-based graphics for Web advertisements without using as much bandwidth as pixel-based graphics.
 From this work, KMGi became one of the first companies to create animated, television-style "webmercials" for the Internet.
-In August 2000, KMGi partnered with Unicast to move from using the interstitial format for its commercials to the superstitial format, which reduced the slow-down effect of browser downloads.
+In August 2000, KMGi partnered with Unicast to move from using the interstitial format for its commercials to the superstitial format, which reduced the slowdown effect of browser downloads.
 In 2002 the KMGi website then became the first to be carried entirely in Flash Lingo.
 KMGi's webmercial and other services clients have included Volvo, Pfizer, DuPont, Best Western, Verizon, and Macromedia.
 In addition, the agency has produced advertisements for companies including Coca-Cola, Lexus, and the New York Post.